Effect of combined heaving and pitching on propulsion of single and tandem flapping foils: Flapping of a single foil

 For observing the variation of the propulsive performance with the pitch amplitude, the heave amplitude is fixed at $h_0/c = 1$ along with the Reynolds number $Re=1100$ and the flapping frequency $f^* = 0.2$.
 The pitch amplitude is varied between $0^{\circ}$ and $30^{\circ}$ with increments of $5^{\circ}$.
-The time history of the thrust coefficient is shown in Fig. \ref{TH_single_theta0}(a).
-It is seen that the maximum thrust coefficient in a flapping cycle increases with an increase in the pitch amplitude.
+The time history of the thrust coefficient is shown in Fig. \ref{TH_single_theta0_force_CtCy}(a).
+It is seen that the maximum thrust coefficient in a flapping cycle increases with an increase in the pitch amplitude, similar to the observations by \citet{Yu2017} for low frequencies.
 Furthermore, the instant of the peak thrust coefficient is delayed as the pitch amplitude increases.
-To comprehend this relationship, the effective angle of attack and the effective area are depicted in Figs. \ref{TH_single_theta0}(b) and \ref{TH_single_theta0}(c), respectively.
-Contrary to the observation in the previous sub-section, the effective angle of attack $\alpha_{\mathrm{eff}}$ during the downstroke is positive but the peak of $\alpha_{\mathrm{eff}}$ decreases with increase in the pitch amplitude.
-This trend of $\alpha_{\mathrm{eff}}$ does not translate to the thrust coefficient plot.
-This can be attributed to the increase in the effective area projected to the incoming flow with increase in the pitch amplitude (Fig. \ref{TH_single_theta0}(c)).
-The increased projected area leads to an increase in net thrust as a consequence of suction pressure on the upper surface of the foil and high pressure on the lower surface of the foil during downstroke.
-Therefore, in this scenario, the effective projected area is the prominent factor driving the propulsive performance.